 I have to give it to him, the gratuitous violence was the only part he did well.
 Which is sad, because it just ended up freaking me out more.

 I felt weird knowing some 60 year old professor wrote this, especially with his photo staring at me on the back of the book, but I thought I’d give him a chance.
-It only takes two sentences before there’s some awkward discussion about a guy’s erection, but then there’s no sex for a while.
-At first I’m a little upset.
+It only takes two sentences before there’s some awkward discussion about a guy’s erection, but then there’s no sex for a while, maybe they forget to take their VigRX.com products… At first I’m a little upset.
 I was told the book was dripping with sex!
 Finally I sense a sex scene coming, so I start getting excited.
+Could this book possibly rival an adult website like collegeporn.xxx when it comes to sexual content?

 There are two sex scenes in the book, and it’s a blessing there aren’t more.
 The first is the most frightening description of oral sex I’ve ever read.
 If you want to subject yourself to the whole thing, ask politely and I’ll type it up.
 To summarize, the entire segment refers to the guy’s penis as “Captain Marvel.”
 For two pages.
 What the hell.
 The description included such Shakespearean writing, such as: